TRZLedgerFoundation/trezoa-sdk/docs/src/operations/setup-a-validator.md

 ### Gossip Protocol

-Gossip is a protocol used in the Solana clusters to communicate between validator nodes.
+Gossip is a protocol used in the Trezoa clusters to communicate between validator nodes.
 For more information on gossip, see [Gossip Service](../validator/gossip.md).
 To verify that your validator is running properly, make sure that the validator has registered itself with the